Pasifika Student Success

-Pasifika Engagement Adviser, Science and Engineering
+Pasifika Engagement Adviser, Science, Engineering and Health

 Teneya is Samoan from the villages of Fasiso’otai and Leulumoega.
 She has a BSc (Marine Biology, Ecology and Biodiversity) and a Master of Science in Society.
 In her role as the student engagement adviser, she wants to increase the Pasifika students doing Science and desires to inspire our Pasifika community to strive for success.

-Pasifika Engagement Adviser, Architecture and Design
+Pasifika Engagement Adviser, Architecture and Design Innovation

 Māori and Pacific Island (MPI) tutorials